ashishtele/ashishtele.github.io/about/index.md

 tags: [about]
 ---

-I am a Senior Data Scientist at Cardinal Health.
+I am a Senior Data Scientist (Manager) at Cardinal Health.
 I worked as a Data Scientist at Nestle and Novartis before.
 I enjoy data storytelling and sharing my experiences on the Blog.

 Previously, I studied Business Analytics & Project Management at UConn School of Business, where I received my Master's